By modern baseball standards, Matt Holliday had a Stan Musial-type season for the Cardinals in 2012.

 Holliday ranked in the top 10 in the National League for 2012 in hits (10th), runs (7th), RBI (7th), walks (5th) and on-base percentage (8th).
 He missed by two doubles of tying Angel Pagan of the Giants for 10th.

 Cardinals general manager John Mozeliak, in an interview with Bernie Miklasz on St. Louis radio station 101ESPN Nov.
-1, called Holliday “probably one of the toughest players I ever saw play this game.”
+1, 2012, called Holliday “probably one of the toughest players I ever saw play this game.”

-Starting 133 games in left field (only two other players, rookie Harry Elliott and veteran Peanuts Lowrey, made starts in left field for St. Louis that year), Musial led the 1953 Cardinals in hits (200), runs scored (127), doubles (53), RBI (113), walks (105) and on-base percentage (.437).
+Starting 133 games in left field, Musial led the 1953 Cardinals in hits (200), runs scored (127), doubles (53), RBI (113), walks (105) and on-base percentage (.437).

 Holliday and Musial each came close to not leading his team in one of those six categories in those years.
-Holliday had just one more double than first baseman Allen Craig in 2012.
-Musial had just one more RBI than third baseman Ray Jablonski in 1953.
+Holliday had one more double than first baseman Allen Craig in 2012.
+Musial had one more RBI than third baseman Ray Jablonski in 1953.

-Musial’s 53 doubles in ’53 were his single-season career high.
+Musial’s 53 doubles in 1953 were his single-season career high.
 His 113 RBI were his most since 1949 and fourth-highest single-season mark of his career.

 It was, wrote Bob Broeg in an October 1953 edition The Sporting News, “the top all-around year in the last four by Stan Musial, still the game’s outstanding star.”

-Broeg continued: Musial, overcoming the slowest start of his career, finished furiously by hitting safely in the club’s last 15 games … From June 17, when he was hitting only .251, Musial went all-out and batted a sizzling .385 in the next 101 contests.
+Broeg continued: “Musial, overcoming the slowest start of his career, finished furiously by hitting safely in the club’s last 15 games … From June 17, when he was hitting only .251, Musial went all-out and batted a sizzling .385 in the next 101 contests.”

 A New York advertising friend provided Musial with film taken a few years earlier of Musial hitting.
-“At my peak,” Musial wrote, “my stride was just 12 inches.
+“At my peak,” Musial said, “my stride was just 12 inches.
 Now I was striding nearly twice that far.”

 In 12 games, starting June 17, Musial raised his batting average from .251 to .303.